ferreira-igor/find_primes/README.md

 # Find Primes

-## Descrição
+## Description

-Find Primes é um script que tem como função encontrar todos os números primos até o número desejado.
+Find Primes is a script whose function is to find all primes up to the desired number.